wolfy-42/simu-documentation/documentation/05_User_Guide.md

 # 5. SIMU User Guide

-Unless noted psecifically, in the examples below we will use SystemVerilog test-cases and Mentor's Questa&reg; HDL simulator calls.
+Unless noted specifically, in the examples below we will use SystemVerilog test-cases and Mentor's Questa&reg; HDL simulator calls.
 Other HDL languages and simulators will have very similar, almost identical calls and behaviour.

 ## 5.1 HDL Flow and Configuration